lwcarani/lwcarani.github.io/_posts/2024-05-08-aimessages-reflections-2.md

 }
 ```

-Where `interfaces` specify a syntactc contract, `enums` allow you to define a set of named constants.
+Where `interfaces` specify a syntactic contract, `enums` allow you to define a set of named constants.
 This makes it easier to document the intent of your code to other developers, improves the modularity of the code, and improves readability.

 ### Optional Chaining